antmicro/zephyr-fpga-controller-examples/README.md

 ## The serial loader

-Serial loader is a new Zephyr shell command that allows users to easily load arbitrary data into the device memory.
+The serial loader is a new Zephyr shell command that allows users to easily load arbitrary data into the device memory.
 In this case it is used to load bitstream files, which can then be used in combination with the new ``fpga`` command to reprogram the FPGA chip.

 ## Usage